 API tokens are unique authentication credentials assigned to individual users.
 You need to create an API token to use the Fastly API.
 You can use API tokens to grant applications restricted access to your Fastly account and services.
 For example, an engineer user could limit a token to only have access to a single service, and restrict the scope to only allow that token to purge by URL.
 Every Fastly user can create up to 100 API tokens.

-The API Token Management page allows you to create, view, and delete API tokens associated with your personal account.
-Superusers can view and delete any of the API tokens associated with the organization's Fastly account.
+There are two places in the web interface where tokens are managed, depending on your user role.
+The Personal API tokens page allows you to create, view, and delete API tokens associated with your personal profile.
+The Account API tokens page allows superusers to view and delete any of the API tokens associated with the organization's Fastly account.